ily-xo/JS_portfolio/README.md

-# Welcome to my Javascript Portfolio!
+# Welcome to my Javascript Portfolio
-Feel free to take a look - silyas11@berkeley.edu